 - Overseeing the establishment and maintenance of the personal data processing register;

 - Providing guidance on data breach monitoring, management and reporting;

 - Advising on the need for DPIAs (data protection impact assessments); and

 - Serving as a point of contact for data protection authorities.

 The only problem is that it can be hard to find a suitably qualified individual, which is why you should consider outsourcing the role with our DPO as a service (GDPR).

 One of our data protection experts will act a remote DPO, working with you to understand your organisation’s requirements.
 They’ll complete the necessary tasks and provide you with guidance whenever you need it.

-Subscribe to the Daily Sentinel to receive all the latest cyber security news and advice.
+Subscribe to the Weekly Sentinel to receive all the latest cyber security news and advice.